 Disney Plus also has an almost-complete archive of Pixar movies to watch, as well as every Star Wars movie, and that includes 2019's The Rise of Skywalker.

 Every single Marvel Cinematic Universe movie is on Disney Plus, except those that are owned by other studios (the two Tom Holland Spider-Man movies and The Incredible Hulk).
-That now includes Avengers: Infinity War and Ant-Man and the Wasp.

 Existing original movies on Disney Plus include The Lady and the Tramp, Noelle and Timmy Failure.
-You can watch those now.

 Other originals include the excellent documentary series The Imagineering Story, and kid-friendly shows like Diary of a Future President, Zenimation, High School Musical: The Series and the Pixar shorts series Forky Asks A Question.